 Hydrotherapy- spinal, arm and leg strengthening in a short circuit of exercises.
-This is an easy, enjoyable strengthening programme you can do in chest water.
+This is an easy, enjoyable strengthening programme you can do in chest deep water.
 Most of it is done with your feet on the bottom so you feel safe and secure.
-It is good for your posture and spinal pain.
+Also is good for your posture and spinal pain.

 Stretches for Working at Home

 This is Winston, one of the Physiotherapists from East Brighton Physiotherapy Centre, wanting to deliver some exercises that can be done whilst many are working from home.

 This is Winston Lim, Physiotherapist from East Brighton Physiotherapy Centre, wanting to showcase a few variations of some core exercises that can be integrated in any home exercise program.
 These exercises are just some examples from the Clinical Exercise Classes conducted within the clinic.
 It is important for anyone attempting these exercises to start off at the beginner level.
 Those with new injuries/musculoskeletal problems are encouraged to come into the clinic and get advice from one of our qualified physiotherapists to check safety/form.

 Beginner Level: – Pelvic tilts (rolling the hips forwards and backwards to find a middle point – which we call neutral spine), done with the knees bent and feet flat on the ground.